ramkumarpaswan544/digital-payment-fraud-classification/README.md

-# digital-payment-anomaly-detection
+# digital-payment-fraud-classification
-Building a statistical anomaly detection model using R to identify fraudulent digital payment transactions.
+Building a statistical fraud classification model using R to identify fraudulent digital payment transactions.